 This simple French sauce known as Buerre Blanc is pretty much perfect with any meat or vegetable dish.
-In fact its probably one of my favourites.
-The secret is to reduce the vinegar enough so the butter emulsifies the sauce, the cream will help with this process.
-I think its essential to leave to cooked potatoes to rest once cooked as the flavour intensifies as the cool naturally.
+In fact, it is probably one of my favourites.
+The secret is to reduce the vinegar enough, so the butter emulsifies the sauce; the cream will help with this process.
+I think it is essential to leave the cooked potatoes to rest once cooked as the flavour intensifies as they cool naturally.
 I always serve them warm.

 - 2 tbsp white wine vinegar

 - 75 ml half glass dry white wine

 - 2 shallots, peeled and very finely chopped